LukeShead/Geometric-and-arithmetic-Expressions/README.md

 ### Rate of change,

 It is the average rate in which a function changes when regarding values.
 The it is the function result and the input result being different.
 For example the miles per hour is an example rate of change.
+The idea is that we can take the distance, 'miles' and the measure of time 'hour', and then we take the two values in order to make miles per hour.

+Rate of change is dividing a value by another in order to make a function that can be helpful for certain equations, for example miles and hours into miles per hour in order to get a unit a speed.

+INSERT FORMULA

 ### Vector